Salt poisoning: Historical experiences

+In The Odyssey, when faced with the prospect of starvation, the sailors take into consideration, drinking salt water "and be done with it".

 Some historians have suggested that the mysterious sicknesses afflicting the early English colonists at Jamestown, Virginia (1607–1610) – which nearly extinguished the settlement – reflect sea water poisoning.
 The settlers arrived in the spring, when the James River water was relatively fresh, but by summer a drought of historical magnitude had rendered it much more brackish.
 The historical geographer Carville Earle, among others, holds to this view.

 The temptation to drink seawater was greatest for sailors who had expended their supply of fresh water, and were unable to capture enough rainwater for drinking.
-This frustration was described famously by a line from Samuel Taylor Coleridge's epic poem The Rime of the Ancient Mariner (1798):
+This frustration was described by a line from Samuel Taylor Coleridge's epic poem The Rime of the Ancient Mariner (1798):

 "Water, water, everywhere,And all the boards did shrink; Water, water, everywhere,Nor any drop to drink."